 6.1 General Authority

-The business, property and affairs of the CLUB shall be managed and controlled by a Board of Directors as from time to time constituted.
+The business, property, and affairs of the CLUB shall be managed and controlled by a Board of Directors as from time to time constituted.
 All authority of THE CLUB shall be vested in a Board of Directors unless specified otherwise in these bylaws.
-The Board of Directors is responsible for developing and enforcing the bylaws, policies and activities of THE CLUB, including but not limited to decisions affecting membership status and appeals procedures.
+The Board of Directors is responsible for developing and enforcing the bylaws, policies, and activities of THE CLUB, including but not limited to decisions affecting membership status and appeals procedures.
 The Board of Directors may delegate responsibility for day-to-day operations associated with these activities.

 6.2 Board Composition

-There shall be five (5) Directors of THE CLUB, which number may from time to time be increased or decreased by resolution adopted by not less than a majority of the Board of Directors, subject to the limitation that the Board of Directors shall never be reduced to less than

-three (3) nor increased to more than ten (10) Directors.
-Except as otherwise provided in these By-Laws, all members of the Board of Directors shall have and be subject to the same and equal qualifications, rights, privileges, duties, limitations and restrictions.
+There shall be five (5) Directors of THE CLUB, which number may from time to time be increased or decreased by resolution adopted by not less than a majority of the Board of Directors, subject to the limitation that the Board of Directors shall always consist of an odd number of Directors (i.e. 3, 5, 7, or 9 Directors), and never be reduced to less than three (3) nor increased to more than nine (9) Directors.
+Except as otherwise provided in these By-Laws, all members of the Board of Directors shall have and be subject to the same and equal qualifications, rights, privileges, duties, limitations, and restrictions.

 6.3 Restrictions on Service on Board of Directors

-A. No person convicted of a felony within the previous ten- (10) years may serve as a member of the Board.
-Notwithstanding the previous sentence, in no event shall a person serve as a member of the Board if he or she has been convicted of a sex crime; a crime involving the sale, manufacture or delivery of a controlled substance; robbery; murder; perjury; burglary or a crime involving the abuse of a child.
+A. No person convicted of a felony within the previous ten (10) years may serve as a member of the Board.
+Notwithstanding the previous sentence, in no event shall a person serve as a member of the Board if he or she has been convicted of a sex crime; a crime involving the sale, manufacture or delivery of a controlled substance; robbery; murder; perjury; burglary; theft; conversion; embezzlement; any other crime of dishonesty; or a crime involving the abuse of a child.
 Any person who is charged with a criminal act shall be suspended from the Board pending outcome of the charges.

-B. Any person missing 4 consecutive regularly scheduled Board meetings or 6 regularly scheduled Board meetings in any preceding 12 months, shall be deemed to have immediately resigned as a member of the Board.
-Furthermore, the Board may remove or dismiss from office any appointed or elected member of the Board for reasonable cause by due process followed by a two-thirds (2/3) vote of the Board unless otherwise provided in these Bylaws and subject to the rules of IYSA, USYSA, USOC and USSF.
+B. Any person missing four (4) consecutive regularly scheduled Board meetings or six (6) regularly scheduled Board meetings in any preceding twelve (12) months, shall be deemed to have immediately resigned as a member of the Board.
+Furthermore, the Board may remove or dismiss from office any appointed or elected member of the Board for reasonable cause followed by a two-thirds (2/3) vote of the remaining members of the Board.

-D. The authority to determine breaches of duties of care, loyalty or candor shall rest with the Board.
-Generally, no Board member may financially gain as a result of any activity of the Board, or be associated with any company or organization contracting or doing business or potentially in conflict with THE CLUB in any form, unless the Board member has provided full disclosure and received is authorized, approved or ratified by a majority of non-interested members of the Board.
+D. The authority to determine breaches of duties of care, loyalty, or candor shall rest with the Board.
+Generally, no Board member may financially gain as a result of any activity of the Board, or be associated with any company or organization contracting or doing business or potentially in conflict with THE CLUB in any form, unless the Board member has provided full disclosure and the potential conflict is authorized, approved or ratified by a majority of non-interested members of the Board.

 6.4 Meetings